-Whether you’re leaving your job because of a problem (i.e. you don’t see a growth plan for yourself) or because you’re not challenged by the job anymore and it’s simply time to move on, you should always leave on a high note.
-Even if you have a deep yearning to hand it to your boss à la Kevin Spacey in American Beauty, resist the urge.
+Whether you’re leaving your job because of a problem (e.g., you don’t see a growth plan for yourself) or because you’re not challenged by the job anymore and it’s simply time to move on, you should always leave on a high note.
+Even if you have a deep yearning to hand it to your boss à la Renée Zellweger in Bridget Jones's Diary, resist the urge.
 This world is too small and too digitally connected for you to burn bridges.
 Quitting your job may be one way to improve your career, but damaging your reputation with a sour exit can be the ultimate act of self-sabotage.
-In order to exit a company gracefully and preserve your reputation and business relationships in the long term, practice the art of quitting.
+In order to quit your job gracefully and preserve your reputation and business relationships in the long term, practice the art of leaving on good terms.
 Careful planning and a commitment to taking the high road will leave a strong final impression on your colleagues and make it easy to work with former co-workers in the future.

-Go into that meeting with a clear reason for why you’re leaving the company and your resignation letter.
+Go into that meeting with a clear reason for why you’re leaving the company, and bring your resignation letter.
 If you have to quit over the phone, follow up the conversation with a brief email and your resignation letter attached.
-Think of your resignation letter like a thank you note.
+Think of your resignation letter like a thank-you note.
 It should be short, convey how grateful you are for the opportunity to work at your soon-to-be former company, mention how much you learned from your immediate boss, and include the date of the last day at your job.

-In your meeting, you should deliver your story—the reason why you’re quitting, and what led you to that decision.
+In your meeting, you should deliver your story: the reason you’re quitting and what led you to that decision.
 For example, “I’ve learned so much here, but I have been given a wonderful opportunity at X company that is too good to turn down.
-I hope we can keep in touch and possibly work together in the future,” is a positive way to tell your boss that you’re leaving.
+I hope we can keep in touch and possibly work together in the future” is a positive way to tell your boss that you’re leaving.
 The key to the resignation story is positivity.
 Never be negative when quitting.
 Also, know how you would react to a counteroffer before your deliver your resignation.

 Make sure that you are consistent with your story to all colleagues as well.
-Office gossip has a way of spreading like wild fire and if you’ve told different co-workers different reasons for your departure, the most negative, exaggerated story is sure to reach your boss’s ears—and cloud her judgment if you ask for a letter of recommendation in the future.
+Office gossip has a way of spreading like wildfire, and if you’ve told different co-workers different reasons for your departure, the most negative, exaggerated story is sure to reach your boss’s ears—and cloud their judgment if you ask for a letter of recommendation in the future.

 Use your final days on the job to tie up as many projects as you can.
 Work with your immediate manager to plan an off-boarding strategy for your workload.
 To make the transition as easy on your team as possible, write out a detailed set of instructions for whoever may be filling your role after you.
 If your next job allows, offer to be available for questions during the first few weeks of your replacement’s trial run.

-Finally, make sure you thank everyone you’ve enjoyed working with at the company either in person, via email, or with a hand written thank you note.
+Finally, make sure you thank everyone you’ve enjoyed working with at the company either in person, via email, or with a handwritten thank-you note.
 Delivering a note to the head of your company is always a strong way to leave.
-It shows that you value the opportunity you’ve had, you’re confident enough not to just disappear, and that you have great office etiquette.
+It shows that you value the opportunity you’ve had, you’re confident enough not to just disappear, and you have great office etiquette.
 On your last day, leave with a smile on your face and good wishes for the future.

-Leave a positive lasting impression with one of our favorite thank you notes below.
+Leave a positive lasting impression with one of our favorite thank-you notecards below.